SHIMEN (SIMKHE) LELTSHUK (1918-1941)

-He was born in Kalinkovitsh (Kalinkavičy), Polesia, Byelorussia.
-He graduated from a Yiddish state school and the literature department of the Byelorussian State University in Minsk.
-He was living in Minsk until 1941, where he was a laborer.
+He was a poet, born in the town of Kalinkovitsh (Kalinkavichy), Polesia, Byelorussia.
+He graduated from a Jewish state school and later from the literature department of the Byelorussian State University in Minsk.
+He was living in Minsk until 1940, where he was a laborer.
 He was a member of the literary youth group linked to the Minsk newspaper Der yunger arbeter (The young laborer).
-In late 1940 he was mobilized into the Red Army and fought at the front against the Germans.
 He debuted in print with nature poetry in Shtern (Star) in Minsk (1938).
-He later contributed work both to this journal and to Oktyabr (October) in Minsk, as well as the collective publication of young poets (including: Kh.
-Gurevitsh, I, Borukhovitsh, and P. Plotkin), Lider-zamlung (Poetry collection) (Minsk, 1940), in which he placed a cycle of eight poems.
+He later contributed work both to this journal and to Oktyabr (October) in Minsk, as well as the collective publication of young poets (including: Khayim Gurevitsh, Itshe Borukhovitsh, and Pinye Plotkin), Lider-zamlung (Poetry collection) (Minsk: Council of People’s Commissars, USSR, 1940), in which he placed a cycle of eight poems.
+Later that same year, he was mobilized into the Red Army and fought at the front against the Germans.
 He died at the front in WWII.

 Sources: Der shtern (Minsk) (February 1938); A. Pomerants, Inzhinyern fun neshomes (Engineers of souls) (New York, 1944), p.
 56; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index.